 Wisdom is not the only thing that comes with age, but you don't have to ‘just live with it’ anymore.
-There are great, safe, non-surgical treatments available like Botox, soft tissue filler (Juvederm/Radiesse) and Ulthera.
+There are many great, safe, non-surgical treatments available now, and Botox is one of the fastest and easiest.

 Botox is used for the nonsurgical reduction of frown lines, forehead lines, and the lines at the corner of the eyes.
 The injection takes five minutes in the office with no scars, no anesthesia, and little to no down time (for most patients).
 Botulinum toxin injection has become a common medical procedure.
 In 2004, the American Society for Aesthetic Plastic Surgery (ASAPS) reported that 2,837,346 men and women in the United States were injected and that it was the most frequently performed cosmetic procedure in the US.

 BOTOX® Cosmetic has been available since 2002 for treatment of the wrinkles between the eyebrow.
 It has an outstanding safety record when injected by a qualified and experienced physician like Dr. Compton.
 Successful treatment should not result in an abnormal appearance.